-In FY 2020-2021, the County received \$9,194,175 in HOME funding, Grant M-20-UC-06-0520.
+In FY 2021-2022, the County received \$8,998,893 in HOME funding, Grant M-20-UC-06-0520.
 These grant funds, along with program income, leveraged funding and match funds, were used to promote affordable housing in the County through activities such as homeowner rehabilitation, homebuyer activities, rental housing development, and tenant-based rental assistance.

 As a condition of receiving HOME funds, recipients agree to maintain all HOME-assisted rental units as affordable housing and remain in compliance with HQS.
-A total of zero units were monitored for HOME-assisted developments due to Covid-19.
+A total of 320 units were monitored for HOME-assisted developments.
+A list of affordable rental housing assisted on-site inspections is included in Attachment 4.